susanyang17/doc/docs/tutorial/displaySpreadsheet.md

 Now the page is ready.

 ## Obtain a Spreadsheet
-The next step is to connect to Keikai server and get Keikai client JavaScript URL.
+The next step is to connect to Keikai engine and get Keikai client JavaScript URL.
 Then write that JavaScript URL into the JSP I just created.
 To do so, I create a servlet to accept a request first and forward the request to the JSP with a Keikai JavaScript URL as an attribute.

 The servlet calls `MyEditor`, which implements all my application logic, to get Keikai JavaScript URL.